jazminchannel/AWS-Managed-Microsoft-AD/README.md

 <!-- AWS Managed Microsoft Active Directory -->
 ## AWS Managed Microsoft Active Directory
-In this project I created a AWS Managed Microsoft Active Directory and also created a user in this AD.
-I granted the user permission to log on to the AWS portal using Microsoft AD credentials via Amazon Workspace and Single Sign On.
+In this project, I created a AWS Managed Microsoft Active Directory and also created a user in this AD.
+I was able to create a Windows 10 Workspace for the user using Amazon Workspaces  so that the user is able to log into the AWS portal in the same account using their Microsoft AD credentials.
+I also created a Single Sign On URL for the user to be able to access a different AWS account.

 ## Architecture